instadeepai/nucleotide-transformer/README.md

 import jax.numpy as jnp
 import numpy as np

-from enformer.model import build_enformer_with_head_fn
-from enformer.heads import UNetHead from enformer.params import download_ckpt
+from enformer.pretrained import get_pretrained_segment_enformer_model
-from enformer.pretrained import get_pretrained_enformer_model
+from enformer.features import FEATURES

 # Initialize CPU as default JAX device.
 This makes the code robust to memory leakage on
 # the devices.